Tracking Macros: A Way to Build Better Nutrition

 So, why should you track your macros, instead of only calories?

-Being able to dial into specific nutrients, instead of only calories, allows you to fuel your body with what it needs to take your results to the next level.
+Being able to dial into specific nutrients, instead of only calories, allows you to fuel your body with what it needs to take your results to the next level and change your body composition – not only achieve weight loss.
 Not only that, but macronutrients are essential for specific reasons.
 So, let's take a look at the three macros and how they work:

-- Carbohydrates - This is the most beloved and hated nutrient that is responsible for being the body's primary energy source.
+1. Carbohydrates - This is the most beloved and hated nutrient that is responsible for being the body's primary energy source.
 Carbs are sometimes seen as the root of all evil because in excess they promote weight gain, but it all comes down to the type of carbs being consumed and how much.
 There are two types, complex and simple carbs.
-Complex carbs contain an abundance of vitamins, minerals, and fiber which causes them to be digested slowly and provide a steady release of energy.
+Complex carbs, like whole grains and sweet potatoes, contain an abundance of vitamins, minerals, and fiber which causes them to be digested slowly and provides a steady release of energy.
 On the other hand, simple carbs are digested quickly for a quicker energy source.
 Both types can fit into anyone's diet in moderation, so, tracking macros will help keep you in check. 😉

-- Protein - Consists of a combination of crucial amino acids that are responsible for aiding in muscle growth and recovery.
+2. Protein - The king macronutrient, and for good reason!
+It consists of a combination of crucial amino acids that are responsible for aiding in muscle growth and recovery.
 Beyond building muscle, protein helps promote satiety, is a source of energy, helps keep the immune system, provides structure in the body, and so much more.
 Although a high protein intake is ideal for those wanting to build muscle, it's also necessary for weight loss because it can help keep you full longer and ensure that you're burning fat, not muscle.
+So, make sure to eat enough protein!

-- Fats - Despite its bad rep, fats are an essential nutrient you want to get enough of for energy and to support cell growth.
-It also helps produce important hormones the body needs, and helps absorb essential vitamins (vitamin A, D, E, K).
+3. Fats - Despite their bad rep, fats are an essential nutrient you want to get enough of for energy and to support cell growth.
+It also helps produce important hormones the body needs and helps absorb essential vitamins (vitamin A, D, E, K).
 There are three types of fats, saturated, trans, monounsaturated, and polyunsaturated fat.
 Macro counting is important when it comes to fats because you want to ensure you're getting enough of the healthy fats, polyunsaturated and monounsaturated.
 While keeping trans and saturated fats to a minimum.
-Fats are calorie dense, which is why most people who count calories avoid them, but adding them to your diet will help keep you full longer and help maintain balance in your body.
+Fats are calorie-dense, which is why most people who count calories avoid them, but adding them to your diet will help keep you full longer and help maintain balance in your body.

 If counting macros seems like the right fit for you, here are three steps to help get you started: